PeteDaGuru/docker-jmeter/README.md

 Just open CLI if no parameters passed, otherwise passes all parameters to JMeter.

+Allow overrides for default `JVM_ARGS`.

 Use `--gui` option to open up GUI via X11.
-Requires variables (and XQuartz on Mac OSX):
+Requires `DISPLAY` and possibly other variables to be set (and XQuartz on Mac OSX):
 ```
 docker run --rm --name jmeter-ln -it -v ~/workdir:/workdir -w /workdir \
  --add-host=host.docker.internal:$(getip.sh) \
  -v /tmp/.X11-unix:/tmp/.X11-unix -e XAUTHORITY=/tmp/xauth -v ~/.Xauthority:/tmp/xauth -e DISPLAY="host.docker.internal:0.0" \
  PeteDaGuru/jmeter:5.1.1
 ```

-The rest of this file is pretty much left as it is when I forked the repo.
+The rest of this README file is pretty much left as it is when I forked the repo from [https://github.com/justb4/docker-jmeter]

 ## Building

 With the script [build.sh](build.sh) the Docker image can be build from the [Dockerfile](Dockerfile) but this is not really necessary as you may use your own ``docker build`` commandline.
-Or better: use one of the pre-built Images from [Docker Hub](https://hub.docker.com/r/justb4/jmeter).
+Or better: use one of the pre-built Images from [justb4's Docker Hub](https://hub.docker.com/r/justb4/jmeter).

 See end of this doc for more detailed build/run/test instructions (thanks to @wilsonmar!)